Note

 Event Trail Filter (STC and Trail) that removes redundant events

-Event Rate Control (ERC) that adjusts the events spatially and temporally to maintain the event rate below the maximum processing capacity
+Event Rate Control (ERC) that adjusts the events spatially and temporally to maintain the event rate below a certain threshold

 Anti-Flicker (AFK)

-The anti-flicker function detects and cancels flicker events in 4x4 divided pixel regions on Gen4.1 and IMX636 sensors.
+The anti-flicker function detects and cancels flicker events in 4x4 divided pixel regions on Gen4.1, IMX636 and GenX320 sensors.
 It is a countermeasure for events generated due to light source with flicker such as fluorescent light.
 The flicker to be canceled can be set in the range of 2 ms to 20 ms period (50 Hz to 500 Hz).

 In Metavision Studio, AFK can be configured (if available on your camera):